 Upon completion of the pre-class survey, you should receive an invitation to sign up for the course slack channel.
 We hope you will use this to communicate with the instructors and other students in a more informal setting than will be possible during the course lectures.
 In lieu of office hours, please post questions and comments about the course content directly to the slack channel, which the instructors will be monitoring.

-The course website remains https://courses.progress.
+The course website remains progress.institute/economics-of-ideas.
 We will be posting course slides here, as well as our reading list.

 If you have any questions about the course in general, please contact us at firstname.lastname@example.org.